-18:12:57.359: [Raid] Sherrie: This whole only shaman group is amazing!
+18:12:57.359 : [Raid] Sherrie: This whole only shaman group is amazing!

 First, Willy, who is the second-in-command, alerted the raid that we were pulling the Molten Giants.
 When this happened, the Giants charged our group and our two Main Tanks grabbed their attention.
 The MTs then ran in opposite directions and positioned the Giants so that the Giants' "area of effect" ("AoE") damage from their stomp ability was not overlapping.
 This way we could kill one Giant without taking damage from the other Giant.
 While this was happening, Larry thanked Mary for something.
-I am guessing Mary, who is a mage, gave some water to Larry.
-Certain classes, like mages and priests, can cast spells, like Fireball and Renew.
-Each spell they cast uses up a certain amount of Mana or magic spell points.
-Characters have a certain amount of Mana (depending on their class, level, and equipment), so after casting enough spells, they can run out and are no longer able to cast any spells.
-If they have not cast a spell for a while, they start to regain Mana slowly.
+What we cannot see in the text chat is that Mary, who is a mage, gave some water to Larry.
+Spell casters, like Larry, cast spells which use up a certain amount of Mana.
+Casters have a finite reserve of Mana (depending on their class, level, and equipment), so, after casting enough spells, they run out and are no longer able to cast any spells.
 If they are not fighting something, they are allowed to consume water, dew, milk, or other liquids to regain their Mana at a quicker rate.
 These drinks can be purchased in towns or cities from certain vendors.
-Mages, however, can conjure water and share it with other characters, thus saving them from having to buy water.
+Mages, like Mary, however, can conjure water and share it with other characters, thus saving them from having to buy water.

 Next we see that Pat has had a Soulstone applied to her by Lester, so we had a safe rezzer in case something went horribly wrong.
 Then Marcie hugged Lev.
 In addition to Soulstones, Warlocks like Lev can create Healthstones and pass them out to other characters.
 Consuming a Healthstone will heal some damage, giving players a way to regain Health in an emergency during a fight if, for example, the healers have run out of Mana or if they are occupied healing the MTs.
-It could be that Lev had just given Marcie one of these Healthstones.
-It could also just be a friendly hug between two people who had not seen each other for a few days.
+Lev had just given Marcie one of these Healthstones, and she returned the favor with a hug.

 Roger then asked if "ct" could be rebroadcast.
-Many of this raid group's players used an addon called CT_RaidAssist which, among other things, allowed raid leaders to designate Main Tanks.
+Many of this raid group's players used an addon called CT\RaidAssist which, among other things, allowed raid leaders to designate Main Tanks.
 Once designated, little windows showing who the MTs were and what the MTs had targeted appeared on every CT Raid user's screen.
 The CT Raid addon worked by using its own specialized, hidden chat channel.
 Anyone who used CT Raid would automatically be subscribed to that channel so long as the raid leaders synched everyone up by broadcasting in raid chat a certain key phrase which CT Raid recognized.
-Players who joined the raid group late or who somehow temporarily lost connection to the game from their computers often had to be resynchronized by having the raid leaders rebroadcast.
-CT_RaidAssist is the most popular addon for raiding groups and using it is often required by "hardcore" raids.
-Even groups who do not identify themselves as hardcore, such as the group I was with, still either require each player to have the addon installed or highly suggest players install it.
-This is a good example of how the game experience and practice within the game is defined not just by the developers of the game.
+Players who joined the raid group late or who somehow temporarily lost connection to the game often had to be resynchronized by having the raid leaders rebroadcast.
+CT\RaidAssist is the most popular addon for raiding groups and using it is often required or highly suggested by raid groups.
+Thus game experience and practice within the game is defined not just by the developers of the game.
 The practice around raiding and the cognitive load required for raiding allowed a common tool to be developed and propagated such that it is hard to imagine playing the end-game without the CT Raid addon.